anirudh-bukka/FastRecall/README.md

 # FastRecall
-A standalone service to return cached responses for semantically similar queries
+A standalone service to return cached responses for semantically similar queries.